cfsworkload/mobileTelco/README.md

 #### Prerequisite Software
 - **Android Studio** - To install the app on an Android phone or run it in an Android emulator, install Android Studio from http://developer.android.com/sdk/index.html.
 - **Java 1.7+** - Java is required to create MobileFirst server files.
 The version of Java on your machine must also be compatible with the version installed on the IBM container for the MobileFirst server.
 More about this in a later section.
-- **Docker and IBM Containers Extension(ice)** - Docker and ice are required to create your MobileFirst server container as defined by a Dockerfile.
-See the [installation instructions](https://www.ng.bluemix.net/docs/containers/container_cli_ice_ov.html) in Option 2, to install Docker and ice for your operating system.
+- **[Docker](https://docs.docker.com/v1.8/)** - Docker is required to create your MobileFirst server container as defined by a Dockerfile.
 - **[Eclipse](https://eclipse.org/downloads/) Luna v4.4.2 or higher** - Eclipse is needed to run a java application to upload hotspot data to the Cloudant Geo database.
 When installing Eclipse, select Eclipse IDE for Java EE Developers.

 #### Other Notes